voyager-raze/jobTrackerOffline/README.md

 - `jobTracker-anima-backup.html` - Main app UI and logic.
 - `logo.ico` - App icon.
+- `script.py` - Generates sample export data (`job_tracker_export.json`).
+- `joblledger-backup-2026-05-18.json` - Backup export file.

 ## How to use

 1. Open `jobTracker-anima-backup.html` in a browser.
 2. Add, edit, archive, and track applications.
-3. Use Import/Export inside the app for backups.
+3. Go to Settings and use Import/Export inside the app for backups.

 ## Notes